IPS-Eye-White

 saying, "I will proclaim your name to my brethren, in the midst of the congregation (Gr. ekklesia) I will sing your praise."
 (Hebrews 2:12 NASB) (Hebrews 2:12 is a direct quote of Psalm 22:22).

 Many believe that the church was born in Jerusalem on the day of Pentecost when three thousand people believed and were saved.
-However, the verse in Acts says three thousand souls were "added".
+Not exactly!
+The verse in Acts says three thousand souls were "added".

 So then, those who had received his word were baptized; and that day there were added about three thousand souls.
 (Acts 2:41 NASB)